 2014 – The Ashland branch opens for business.

 2017 – Field of membership is expanded to include Piscataquis & Penobscot counties.

-2017 – Eastern Maine Medical Center Federal Credit Union merges with Acadia Federal Credit Union, with locations in Bangor and Brewer.
+2017 – Eastern Maine Medical Center Federal Credit Union merges with Acadia Federal Credit Union, with locations in Bangor.

 Credit unions are democratically governed and supervised by its board.
 Acadia’s Board of Directors is closely involved with crucial decisions, continually working to ensure ongoing growth and guide Acadia FCU’s strategic direction.
 This group is composed entirely of volunteers who are fully committed to providing our members, staff, and communities with an extraordinary experience—with results to boot.